To Finish Strong, Train Properly!

 Post-Race Recovery Plan:

 Your training plan doesn’t finish when you cross the finish line.
 Well maybe it technically does, but I’m not going to leave you high and dry just because the race is over.
-I’ll give you a set of guidelines for handling your recovery and a general timeline for when you should resume your “normal” training after your race.
-And I’m never more than a tweet or an email away if you need a bit of advice in the aftermath of your race.
+I’ll give you some suggestions to expedite your recovery and a general timeline for when you should resume your “normal” training after your race.
+And I’m never more than a tweet or an email away if you need a bit of help in the aftermath of your race.

 Is a Custom Training Plan Right for You?